 How to Incubate Yogurt

 You will also need a way to incubate your yogurt at approximately 110 degrees Fahrenheit.
-This is, after all, a process of fermentation.
+The bacteria need warm milk to work.
 The bacteria that ferment the milk into yogurt prefer a nice, warm temperature of about 110 degrees Fahrenheit.
 Some people will use their oven with just the oven light on.
 I’ve also heard of using a heating pad.
-For many years, my incubator was an old Styrofoam cooler that I packed with jars of very hot water.
-This method worked wonderfully and is probably the best way to incubate yogurt with no special equipment.
-These days I use my food dehydrator set at 108 degrees Fahrenheit.
+For many years, my incubator was an old cooler that I packed with jars of very hot water.
+This method works wonderfully and is probably the best way to incubate yogurt with no special equipment.
+These days, I use my food dehydrator set at 108 degrees Fahrenheit.

 Ingredients for Making Yogurt

-• Before adding the starter culture to the milk, you will need to heat the milk to 180°F. There are a couple of reasons for this.
-The first reason is to kill off any bacteria in the milk so as to start the fermentation process with a clean slate.
-The second (often overlooked) reason, however, is texture and consistency.
-I have found over many years of making yogurt that heating the milk to temperature very slowly over medium-low heat and then cooling it very quickly in an ice bath produces a creamier and more full-bodied yogurt.
+- Before adding the starter culture to the milk, you will need to heat the milk to 180°F. There are a couple of reasons for this.
+The first reason is to kill off any bacteria in the milk to start the fermentation process with a clean slate.
+However, the second (often overlooked) reason is texture and consistency.
+Heating the milk denatures the proteins and helps to make the yogurt thick and creamy.
+From my own experience, I find I get the best results by heating the milk very slowly over medium-low heat and then cooling it very quickly in an ice water bath.
 A small slow cooker works great for this.

-• And remember, if you want to keep your yogurt going from batch to batch, set aside 1/4 to 1/2 a cup from each fresh batch to use as your starter for the next one.
+- And remember, if you want to keep your yogurt going from batch to batch, set aside 1/4 to 1/2 a cup from each fresh batch to use as your starter for the next batch.
 You can freeze the starter yogurt to keep it extra fresh.

-And that’s really all there is to making your own yogurt.
+And that’s all there is to making your own yogurt.
 Even if it seems a little complicated at first glance, it is very easy once you make it.
-You’ll refine your process and it will become easier and easier.
+You’ll refine your process, and it will become easier and easier.

 *As an Amazon Associate I earn from qualifying purchases.
 This post may contain Amazon or other affiliate links, which means I will earn a commission at no additional cost to you if you click through and make a purchase.*